jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

   - **joint force** means a joint force established under section 12
   - **joint force commander** , in relation to a joint force, means the officer appointed under section 12 to command that force
   - **land** includes any estate or interest in land
-  - **leading aircraftman** includes an aircraftman, a general service hand, and an air force cadet
+  - **leading aviator classification** includes an aviator classification, a general service hand, and an air force cadet
   - **member of the Defence Force** means—
-    (a) an officer, a rating, a soldier, or an airman; and (b) a member of the Civil Staff
+    (a) an officer, a rating, a soldier, or an aviator; and (b) a member of the Civil Staff
   - **military** means of or pertaining to the Armed Forces
   - **Minister** means the Minister of Defence; and includes any other Minister for the time being lawfully exercising the powers of the Minister of Defence